If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Performance: Weightlifting shoes are designed to keep your body in the correct position during standing movements such as squats, deadlifts and overhead presses.
 This activates the proper muscles during a specific exercise, improving you’re overall form and balance for a more effective workout.

 Safety: Although weightlifting doesn’t have the obvious dangers of action sports, for example, there are still some considerable risks involved.
 Incorrect posture and mistakes in the gym can cause injuries ranging from chronic back pain to broken bones.
-The corrective powers of weightlifting shoes can minimize these risks.
+The corrective powers of the best lifting shoes can minimize these risks.

 Comfort: Because weightlifting shoes are purpose-built, you’ll notice an upgrade in comfort as well.
 The secure fit means fewer blisters and sliding, plus most shoes have extra breathability to keep your feet cool and dry.